ryzendew/HyprMenu/README.md

 - **Borders**: Customize inner and outer borders independently
 - **Shadows**: Add and customize drop shadows

+### Automatic Theme Detection
+HyprMenu automatically detects and applies colors from:
+- **Pywal**: Uses colors from `~/.cache/wal/colors`
+- **AGS Auto Color**: Automatically applies colors from your AGS configuration
+- **Gradience**: Uses colors from your Gradience theme

+The priority order is:
+1. Pywal colors (if available)
+2. AGS colors
+3. Gradience colors
+4. Default colors from config file

+You can still override any colors in your config file if desired.

 ## 🤝 Contributing

 We welcome contributions!
 Here's how you can help: